-Refunds - Withdrawing (Drop all classes)
+Withdrawing (Dropping all classes)

 Withdrawals from school for any reason during any term must be made by official notification to the Division of Student Affairs.
 Failure to attend classes does not cancel enrollment.
 The date of the withdrawal is one factor used to determine the amount of fees to be refunded.
-Other factors include whether a student is a first-time student on this campus, whether a student is receiving Title IV financial aid, and whether unpaid charges (total institutional costs minus the sum of total aid paid to institutional costs and cash paid by the student) remain on the student's account.
+Other factors include whether a student is receiving Title IV financial aid, and whether unpaid charges (total institutional costs minus the sum of total aid paid to institutional costs and cash paid by the student) remain on the student's account.
 The institutional refund policy will be used for students who do not receive Title IV financial aid.
 The following percentages will be used to calculate charges on hours dropped (tuition, fees, and room):

-Calendar days following Registration Day % Charged
+Calendar days of Term % Charged % Refund

-Day 1-7 no charge
+Day 1-7 no charge 100%

-Day 8-14
+Day 8-14 20% 80%

-Day 15-21
+40%

-Day 22-28 60%
+Day 22-28 60% 40%

-Day 29-end of term
+100%